Ankushalg/AskStack/README.md

 It uses the StackExchange API to make a Query to find the Questions from different StackExchange sites (Like: **Stack Overflow**, **Stack Exchange Meta**, **Super User**, etc).

 # Have any Doubts?
 You are free to contact me on ankushalg@gmail.com.
-I will try to respond within 2 working days*.

 # Want to test the app?
 You can test it by installing the APK.